dansmyers/IntroToCS/Labs/3-Branches.md

 # Generate a second random number

-# Use that number to choose the value of the second die
+# Use that number to choose the value of die2

 # Print the two dice and their sum
 ```